jakekelly44/tech-blog/readme.md

 ## Usage

-Clone the repo, navigate to the root folderm run the following commands from the CLI:
+Clone the repo, navigate to the root folder, run the following commands from the CLI:

 Run Test;
 `npm run test`